5 Ways The Video-game Industry Will Change In The Next Decade

 Voice-controlled gaming isn’t new, but it is now that we are about to start seeing its real potential unfold.
 Smart devices can now recognize voice commands and act on them, which means that the best of voice control is still ahead.
 Soon, you will not have to pick up the controller or the remote to turn the console on and off.
 You will be using your voice to select play from your pre-set library, talk to your gaming system, and command the gameplay.

 Virtual reality headset displays and gaming consoles as a whole will be integrated fully into the gaming industry in the coming years.
 They are poised to improve the gaming experience by giving users an immersive virtual gaming experience, an experience where a player gets “lost” only to come back to reality after the game is over.

 On the other hand, augmented reality will allow users to have a unique perspective that is not confined to a screen, either a computer or a TV.
 You will be able, for example, to maneuver around the real world using AR devices and play games from crazy angles.
 It could be a game that you play via obstacles in your living room, kitchen, or even the backyard.

 - Gaming on Raspberry Pi

 Many gamers only think of using Raspberry Pi for retro gaming, not knowing that they actually can use it to play a massive selection of today’s most sophisticated games.
 Minecraft PE, for example, is designed to run on the Raspberry Pi.
 The collection of computer video games that will be compatible with your Raspberry Pi will only grow through the 2020s.

 Without a doubt, we are likely to witness dramatic changes in the video game industry over the next decade.
 Changes in digital gaming distribution, cloud gaming, and integration of sophisticated technology will be some of the key highlights between now and 2030.
-As such, game developers need to roll up their sleeves and start covering ground in readiness to these imminent changes.
+As such, game developers need to roll up their sleeves and start covering ground in readiness for these imminent changes.